Adva Rodogovsky Trauma and Loss Therapy

 Throughout my career, I have been a successful frontline humanitarian aid worker, a hospital chaplain and a meditation teacher.
 I worked across diverse clinical settings, including hospitals, hospice care facilities, and private practice.

-My experience covers a wide spectrum of traumatic experiences, secondary traumatic stress, PTSD, complex PTSD, grief and loss, critical illness, palliative care and complex bereavement, enabling me to offer expert guidance to individuals and families navigating these deeply challenging personal and emotional journeys.
+With an advance diploma in trauma, complex trauma and dissociation, my experience covers a wide spectrum of traumatic experiences, covering single and secondary traumatic exposures, complex trauma, Dissociation, PTSD, grief and loss, critical illness, palliative care and complex bereavement.
+This enables me to offer expert guidance to individuals and families navigating these deeply challenging personal and emotional journeys.

 Meeting individuals, families and communities in their darkest hours I know, from experience, that everyone has the capacity for healing and recovery.
 I love supporting clients on their unique journey towards self discovery and well-being.
 It is my experience that it is never too late for transformation.

-A member of the BACP (British Association for Counselling and Psychotherapy), I trained in and drew from evidence-based modalities including psychodynamic, person-centred therapy, Mindfulness, and EMDR.
+A registered member of the BACP (British Association for Counselling and Psychotherapy), I trained in and drew from evidence-based modalities including psychodynamic, person-centred therapy, somatic practices, EMDR, IFS, and Mindfulness.
 I tailor my approach to meet the individual needs and goals of each client.

 What issues can counselling help with?